 There are no special restrictions regarding pricing and payment in Spain from a strictly legal/corporate point of view.
-When the transaction is notarized in Spain (for example where a share transfer refers to bearer shares or to participation quotas in a limited liability company (Sociedad Limitada), or in certain transfers of assets such as real estate), the Spanish Notary Public will demand evidence of how payment of the purchase price is made (for instance, by attaching a copy of wiring instructions of a bank transfer or a copy of the bank check).
+When the transaction is notarized in Spain (for example where a share transfer refers to bearer shares or to participation quotas in a limited liability company (Sociedad Limitada), or in certain transfers of assets such as real estate), the Spanish Notary Public will demand evidence of how payment of the purchase price is made (for instance, by attaching a copy of wiring instructions of a bank transfer or a copy of the bank check) as well as the identification of the parties' respective beneficial owner.

 Generally, share purchases are more common than asset purchases.
 Other types of acquisition methods, such as mergers, may also be suitable depending on the circumstances.
+However, in view of the recent COVID-19 crisis and eventual changes/challenges in valuation criteria as a consequence of such crisis, it is possible that the traditional approach to the structuring and pricing of the acquisition transactions has adapted to the new circumstances.